Student Parent Handbook

 MISSION STATEMENT OF SAINT IGNATIUS COLLEGE PREPARATORY

 “St. Ignatius College Preparatory is a Catholic, Jesuit school serving the San Francisco Bay Area since 1855.
 Through a rigorous and integrated program of academic, spiritual, and co-curricular activities, St. Ignatius challenges its students to lead lives of faith, integrity, and compassion.
 Students are enriched by a diverse and loving Christian community and are called to become life-long learners who develop their individual talents for the greater glory of God.
 With a commitment to intellectual excellence, leadership, service, and justice, we strive to be men and women for and with others, responding courageously to the opportunities and challenges of our time.”

 Welcome to a new year at St. Ignatius!
-The handbook is intended to provide inspiration, information, and guidance as we continue to provide the best opportunities to develop young men and women of conscience, compassion, and excellence in the context of an inclusive and loving community.
-For returning students, there are a few changes this year, so please pay special attention to the areas highlighted by the Deans’ Office.
+The handbook is intended to provide inspiration, information, and guidance as we continue to provide the best opportunities to develop young women and men of conscience, compassion, and excellence in the context of an inclusive and loving community.

 We are committed as a school community to have your sons and daughters discover the God-given gifts they have already been given, to know they have an obligation to develop those gifts, and ultimately to use those gifts in service to others.
 When your sons and daughters graduate from St Ignatius Church on the first Saturday in June after four years at St. Ignatius, they will have been through much (as you and we will have been).
 Hopefully they will have begun to approximate our The Grad at Grad: Profile 2020: Open to Growth, Intellectually Competent, Religious, Loving, Committed to Justice, and Leaders in Collaboration.